mwittig/pimatic-edimax/README.md

     * Added range checks for interval property.
 Update device and config schema
     * Adapt timeout to interval if interval is less than 20 secs
     * Disabled socket pooling
+* 20150820, V0.2.0
+    * Revised license information to provide a SPDX 2.0 license identifier as required by npm v2.1 guidelines on license metadata - see also https://github.com/npm/npm/releases/tag/v2.10.0
+    * Updated dependencies